ZigZagExchange/backend/README.md

 Arguments: `[chainid,orderid]`

 Description: Get an order receipt.
-Returns a message with the same format as userorderack.
+Returns a message with the same format as userorderack, but with one extra field at the end for the transaction hash.

 ```json
 { "op": "orderreceiptreq", "args": [1000, 40] }